 Careers Education, Information, Advice and Guidance (CEIAG)

 Browse through the gallery of images showing a selection of our Year 12 pupils on work experience during September 2019.
+Due to Covid-19 our pupils have been unable to go out on work experience since 2019.

 In Drumglass CEIAG is at the heart of the curriculum